Polanco: Restaurants

-Notable restaurants in Polanco include Pujol, Quintonil, Nobu, Morimoto, and formelry Mr. Chow and Biko.
+Notable restaurants in Polanco include Au Pied de Cochon, Pujol, Quintonil, Nobu, and Morimoto.

 Frequently named as the bests restaurants in Mexico, in 2022 Pujol ranked 5th in The World's 50 Best Restaurants, while Quintonil was ranked 3rd in 2025.
 Both restaurants were awarded two Michelin stars in 2024.

 Parks

 Part of the city's iconic park, Chapultepec, falls within Polanco's borders.

 Parque Lincoln is the neighborhood park most associated with Polanco.
 The park's clock tower has become a symbol of Polanco.

 Other parks in Polanco are the smaller Parque América, Parque Machado and the Plaza Uruguay.

 Museums

 The most important cultural institution located in the neighborhood is the National Museum of Anthropology, located in the area of Chapultepec Park that is officially part of Polanco.

 Other institutions located in Polanco include the Museo Tamayo (in Chapultepec) and the Sala de Arte Público Siqueiros (highlighting the work of David Alfaro Siqueiros).